Full Stack Software Engineer

 I love challenging development — from custom Java programs built from the ground up to applying neural networks to old problems.
 I live, breathe, and eat programming.

-My greatest passion lies in applying new technologies to old problems — helping people thrive and grow their businesses to create greater impact on the world.
+My greatest passion lies in developing new technologies that help people thrive and grow their businesses to create greater impact on the world.

 > Graphic Design (Lightroom, Photoshop, Illustrator, InDesign, Experience Design)

 > Linux, IIS, Heroku, Docker, Netlify, AWS, cPanel, Plesk

 > ArcGIS Development

 > Business Model Development

 I frequently work hand-in-hand with my clients to develop their branding, positioning, and stories.